transdigiware/blockchain/howto/ibp-console-join-network.md

 In these tutorial, we create all of our peers using default options, which means that every peer uses CouchDB.
 As a result, you don't have to worry about a conflict between the database type used by your peer and any other peers on the channel.
 However, in a production scenario, a best practice will be to ensure that the peer you are joining to this channel uses the same database type as other peers on the channel.
 For more information, see [LevelDB vs CouchDB](/docs/blockchain?topic=blockchain-ibp-console-govern-components#ibp-console-govern-components-level-couch).
 {:important}

-## Creating a channel
+## Step Four: Creating a channel
 {: #ibp-console-join-network-create-channel}

 In this tutorial, we will presume that users will not be attempting to edit any of the advanced options.
 {:important}

-### Step one: Join the consortium hosted by the ordering service
+### Join the consortium hosted by the ordering service
 {: #ibp-console-join-network-add-org2}

 A peer organization must be known to the ordering service before it can create a channel (this is also known as joining the "consortium", the list of organizations known to the ordering service).
 This is because channels are, at a technical level, **messaging paths** between peers through the ordering service.
 Just as a peer can be joined to multiple channels without information passing from one channel to another, so too can an ordering service have multiple channels running through it without exposing data to organizations on other channels.